adrien1018/tioj-judge-old/README.md

    - Arrange all running status & results into a single file
    - **Determine overall results of this submission**

+Steps marked in bold allow problem setters customization and should be run in the sandbox.

 ### Grader

 A grader process handles a part of submission grading only.